StaticReturn/staticreturn.github.io/rules/races/dragonbound.md

 {: .ability}
 Dragon Breath  ::  your turn  :: ⚔, 5 stamina<br>
-You deal 1 less damage than normal in a short cone.
+You deal 2 damage in a short cone.
 The damage is of a type related to your dragon type.

 {: .ability}
 Dragon Scales  ::  reaction  :: 🛡<br>
-You receive 1 less damage from one attack.
+You receive 2 less damage from one attack.